JaneliaSciComp/Wavesurfer/README.md

 The original developer of Wavesurfer was Patrick Edson.

-Wavesurfer is currently developed by Adam L. Taylor.
+Wavesurfer is currently developed by Adam L. Taylor and Ben J. Arthur.

 Maintainers